hpyproject/hpy/docs/index.rst

 specific to the current implementation of CPython: it exposes a lot of internal details which makes it hard to:

-  - implement it for other Python implementations (e.g. PyPy, GraalPython, Jython, ...)
+  - implement it for other Python implementations (e.g. PyPy, GraalPy, Jython, ...)

   - experiment with new approaches inside CPython itself, for example: